 I think it is.
-There’s proof in the fact that Mollie Makes is now one of Future Publishing’s best selling magazines – it was only launched last year.
-This autumn loads of amazing craft books are coming out, even though we’ve already had couple of years of really strong craft publishing – Katie Allen’s Just Sew Stories, The Merchant and Mills book of sewing, Momtaz’s 101+ Things To Do With Glitter, Cassandra Ellis’s Quilt Love… there are plenty more too.
+There’s proof in the fact that Mollie Makes is now one of Future Publishing’s best selling magazines, and was only launched last year.
+This autumn loads of amazing craft books are coming out even though we’ve already had couple of years of really strong craft publishing: Katie Allen’s Just Sew Stories, The Merchant and Mills book of sewing, Momtaz’s 101+ Things To Do With Glitter, Cassandra Ellis’s Quilt Love, the list goes on.

 What’s next for craft?

 God, no idea.
-Although what I hope happens is that more people recognise the incredible effect has on our wellbeing.
-So you don’t fancy taking up yoga – well, craft can be just as de-stressing.
+Although what I hope happens is that more people recognise the incredible effect craft has on our wellbeing.
+So you don’t fancy taking up yoga?
+Well, craft can be just as de-stressing.

-Perri’s seriously smart book: ‘Material World: The Modern Craft Bible’ was released for purchase November 1, Virgin Books.
-Londoners, pop into Anthropologie, Regent Street to find ‘Material World’ nestled amongst crafty loveliness.
+Perri’s seriously smart book: ‘Material World: The Modern Craft Bible’ was released for purchase November 1, 2013 by Virgin Books.
+Londoners can pop in to Anthropologie, Regent Street to find ‘Material World’ nestled amongst crafty loveliness.
 For everyone else, head to British book retailers: Waterstones or Foyles.

-You can find Perri blazing the craft trail in the following places:
+You can also find Perri blazing the craft trail in the following places:

 Make & do with Perri (blog)